Ohserial/minecraft-mod-1/README.md

 # Trash Can Mod

-The aim of my mod is to have a chest-like block that players can place unwanted inventory items in, and delete the items after a few seconds.
+The aim of my mod is to have a composter-like block that players can place unwanted inventory items in, and turn the items into XP.
-I also want to change the appearance of the Trash Can so I don't accidentally use it as a chest and delete things i don't want to.
+I also want to change the appearance of the Trash Can so I don't accidentally use it as a chest and delete things I don't want to.

 ## Development